achankf/CS349/A1/README.txt

 Memory leak:
 My codes do not use any new or malloc, and they call memory deallocation functions for each X allocation function, which are handled by the destructors.
 So, if there is any memory leak, it's Xlib's fault.

+Namely, the only leak that I found is due to font-loading.
+Xlib probably tried to load everything that is matched by the regex string, and did not free them, despite that I free the font struct pointer in the destructor.